Note

 The

-systenant and all user tenants can directly modify the values of system variables in their own tenant sessions.
+systenant and all user tenants can directly modify the value of a session system variable.

 Attributes